Zebrafish: Cancer

 Zebrafish have been used to make several transgenic models of cancer, including melanoma, leukemia, pancreatic cancer and hepatocellular carcinoma.
 Zebrafish expressing mutated forms of either the BRAF or NRAS oncogenes develop melanoma when placed onto a p53 deficient background.
 Histologically, these tumors strongly resemble the human disease, are fully transplantable, and exhibit large-scale genomic alterations.
 The BRAF melanoma model was utilized as a platform for two screens published in March 2011 in the journal Nature.
 In one study, the model was used as a tool to understand the functional importance of genes known to be amplified and overexpressed in human melanoma.
 One gene, SETDB1, markedly accelerated tumor formation in the zebrafish system, demonstrating its importance as a new melanoma oncogene.
 This was particularly significant because SETDB1 is known to be involved in the epigenetic regulation that is increasingly appreciated to be central to tumor cell biology.

 In another study, an effort was made to therapeutically target the genetic program present in the tumor's origin neural crest cell using a chemical screening approach.
 This revealed that an inhibition of the DHODH protein (by a small molecule called leflunomide) prevented development of the neural crest stem cells which ultimately give rise to melanoma via interference with the process of transcriptional elongation.
 Because this approach would aim to target the "identity" of the melanoma cell rather than a single genetic mutation, leflunomide may have utility in treating human melanoma.

 Cardiovascular disease

 In cardiovascular research, the zebrafish has been used to model human myocardial infarction model.
 The zebrafish heart completely regenerates after about 2 months of injury without any scar formation.
+The Alpha-1 adrenergic signalling mechanism involved in this process was identified in a 2023 study.
 Zebrafish is also used as a model for blood clotting, blood vessel development, and congenital heart and kidney disease.